Dragonball Evolution: Accolades

 The film was nominated for a 2009 Spike TV Scream Award for "Best Comic Book Movie," but lost to Watchmen.
-JoBlo.com nominated the film for its Golden Schmoes Awards in the category Worst Movie of the Year 2009.
+JoBlo.com nominated the film for its Golden Schmoes Awards in the category Worst Movie of the Year 2009, but lost to Transformers: Revenge of the Fallen.

 Canceled sequels

-In an interview with IGN, Justin Chatwin revealed that he signed for three films, though he expressed interest in making seven films.
-Chatwin also stated that Goku "only really gets interesting in the second film" and that the next films would feature elements from the Dragon Ball Z part of the franchise, likely delving further into his Saiyan origins, and introducing Gohan and Vegeta, which he felt was "really exciting.
+At the time it was released, plans were in place for a sequel film to Dragonball Evolution.
+In a 2009 interview with IGN, James Marsters, who played King Piccolo, said that he had signed on for three films and expressed interest in making as many as seven, stating that his character "only really gets interesting in the second film".
+Justin Chatwin commented that subsequent films would feature elements from the Dragon Ball Z portion of the franchise, likely delving further into his Saiyan origins, and introducing Gohan and Vegeta, which he felt was "really exciting.
 It goes into the whole legend of Dragonball".
 A script for a sequel was being written before the film's release.
-Marsters said that he would have reprised his role in future films, having "every intention of fulfilling the arc of Piccolo in live-action", which he said it would feature Piccolo's reincarnation and redemption, which would merge Piccolo and his son Piccolo Jr. into one character.
+Marsters said that he would have reprised his role in future films, having "every intention of fulfilling the arc of Piccolo in live-action".
+Marsters indicated that the planned arc would feature elements from Dragon Ball Z, potentially including Piccolo's reincarnation and redemption, which would merge Piccolo and his son Piccolo Jr. into one character.
 Chatwin and Chung also expressed their hopes that Goku's best friend Krillin would be included in a sequel, noting "their dynamic in the anime's just too good not to use in this movie.
 If the studio knew better, they'd already have people lined up for auditions".
 The film's poor commercial and critical performance caused any planned sequels to be canceled.